ag-cpp/digikam/project/bundles/vcpkg/README.md

 * BUNDLE CONTENTS

-    Note: the bundle is relocatable.
+    Note: the bundle is relocatable and compatible with Windows 10 and later.

 ```
     |                                                    Executable, shared dlls, KDE plugins dlls, qt.conf